pyiron/pyiron_base/CONTRIBUTING.rst

    0.2.0.post0.dev1

-For anaconda the prereleases are pushed to the pyiron channel and can be installed using: conda install -c pyiron pyiron

 On the other hand the tagged releases are available through conda-forge (https://github.com/conda-forge/pyiron-feedstock), as soon as the corresponding packages are merged::

    conda install -c conda-forge pyiron

-So for both conda and pip both the prereleases as well as the official releases are available.
+For pip both the pre-releases as well as the official releases are available.
+For conda only the official releases are available.

 Building process for a release
 ---------------